Police launch witness appeal after man and son are attacked in Glasgow city centre

-Around 10.40pm on Tuesday (August 10), a 50-year-old man and his 15-year-old son were approached by two men on George Street, who subsequently assaulted the pair and demanded money from them.
+At around 10.40pm on Tuesday, a 50-year-old man and his 15-year-old son were approached by two men on George Street who assaulted the pair and demanded money from them.

 The men ran off towards High Street.

-The first suspect is described as a black man and the second is described as a white man and 5ft 8in tall.
+The first suspect is described as a black man and the second is described as a white man who is 5ft 8in tall.

 Constable Calvin Leslie, of Govan Police Station, said: “Thankfully no-one was injured, but nonetheless this was a frightening experience for the man and his son.